daenis-dev/bizhub-demo/README.md

 ### Overview

 Checkers provides a free suite of easy to use antivirus software services over the web.
-The initial product offering allows the user to track up to fifty immutable files.
+The initial product offering allows the user to backup up to ten gigabytes of files.

 **Use Case:**

-A user decides that the contents of the system's *C:/Windows/Tasks* directory should never change.
+An IT employee wants to reduce the impact of ransomware attacks.
+Specifically, they would like to backup several Excel files that are collectively used to perform financial forecasting.
+The employee logs into Checkers and uploads the critical files, which are compressed and stored.

-The user uploads the artifact details for the *C:/Windows/Tasks* directory by selecting the directory from their browser.
-These details include hashes for each file, as well as a hash for the directory itself.
+Some time after, a hacker encrypts these sensitive files and demands payment to unencrypt them.
+The IT team diagnoses and remediates the vulnerability that the hacker exploited to launch the ransomware, but the encrypted files remain on the system.

-The user scans the directory for changes to any of the files by selecting the directory from their browser.
-The selected directory's hash is compared to the stored directory's hash.
-If the two are different, each registered file's hash within the selected directory is compared to the stored file's hash.
-If the two are different, then the modified file's file path is displayed to the user.
+After removing the encrypted files from the system, the employee downloads the Excel files from Checkers and uploads them to the system.
+A hero is born.

 ### Set Up